YangPiCui/3DPrinterCalibrationAndTuning/README.md

 # 3DPrinterCalibrationAndTuning
-Instructions are based on the Doogell Vega 3D printer and the Cura Slicer.
+Instruction is based on the Cura Slicer and Doogell Vega.

 a temporary value = 0.1;  //comments
-> a permanent value = 0.2;

-> Filament Diameter = 1.75mm;
+> Filament Diameter = 1.75mm; // a permanent value

 ## 0. Calibrate Printer and Fix Independent Slicer Parameters